rmosolgo/graphql-ruby/guides/schema/definition.md

 A GraphQL schema needs a handful of hooks for finding and disambiguating objects while queries are executed.

 __`resolve_type`__ is used when a specific object's corresponding GraphQL type must be determined.
-This happens for fields that return interface or union types.
+This happens for fields that return {% internal_link "interface", "/type_definitions/interfaces" %} or {% internal_link "union", "/type_definitions/unions" %} types.
 The class method `def self.resolve_type` is used:

 ```ruby
 class MySchema < GraphQL::Schema